BeiGeJin/CMR_IA/Modeling/CMR2/README.txt

 See the instructions below on how to use pgo in conjunction with the model fitting algorithms to optimize your model fits.

+[Beige]: Another Way is to cd to Modeling/CMR2/fitting and type ./pgo to call pgo function directly.

 -------------------------------------------------------------------------------
+[Most Beige's modifications on previous CMR2 are illustrated in this section.]

 RUNNING CMR2:

-Once you have imported CMR2_pack_cyth, there are three ways you can run simulations with CMR.
+Once you have imported CMR_IA, there are three ways you can run simulations with CMR.
 The first is through the run_cmr2_single_sess() function, which allows you to simulate a single session using a given parameter set.
 The second is through the run_cmr2_multi_sess() function, which allows you to